Owner Inspections - Building and Pest Inspections Australia

 • Plumbing fixtures and tapware

-• Electrical switches and outlets
+• Electrical switches and power points

 • Waterproofing membrane installation